How to get to Tuscany from Rome

 There you’ll find the ancient mansion and vineyards of a very famous Italian.
 When my travel buddy told me we were headed to the place where the Italian writer considered to be the inventor of modern political thought, Machiavelli, grew up, I thought we would only visit a boring museum.
 My friend is really passionate about philosophy and history and was very excited to explore this village.
 We arrived there early in the morning; it was our first stop in Tuscany for the day.
 What we found was absolutely incredible.
 The villa of Machiavelli or “Albergaccio” is in perfect condition and still displays the original furniture.
 For only €10 a ticket we got a guided tour of the house and the cellars.
 The view from the villa and gardens is breathtaking.
 The current manager of Machiavelli’s properties continues to produce wine and run the restaurant.
 This is a truly unique wine tour that offers much more than just wine tasting.

-Stroll around the village of Pitigliano and Sovana in the Tuscia region
+Stroll around the village of Pitigliano and Sovana in southern Tuscany

-Have you heard about the “Tuscia” region before?
-It consists of many of the quaint towns near Rome, scattered between the provinces of Lazio, Tuscany, and Umbria.
-The landscapes of southern Tuscany in the proximity of Lake Bolsena are dominated by dramatic gorges rather than harmonious hills with farmhouses.
+Have you heard about the region known as “Tuscia” before?
+It is the home of some of the most picturesque villages near Rome, scattered between the provinces of Lazio, Tuscany, and Umbria.
+The landscapes that characterize southern Tuscany are dominated by dramatic gorges rather than harmonious hills with farmhouses.
 The medieval villages are nestled on tuff cliffs and surrounded by forests of thick Mediterranean vegetation.
 Pitigliano and Sovana are among the most enchanting villages you will meet on your way from Rome to Tuscany.
 Life flows slowly in the desolated valleys, where you can shop for handicrafts and vintage clothes.
 Young people from this region prefer to move to big cities nearby to study or to find more exciting entertainment.
-Try the local products like porcini mushrooms and truffles, hazelnuts, chestnuts, and wine.
+Try local products like porcini mushrooms and truffles, hazelnuts, chestnuts, and wine.
 Hike inside the mysterious cut roads “vie cave” that the Etruscans excavated with incredible technology around their burial cities.
 This destination can be a paradise for the lover of archeology and forest bathing.
 The Tuscan villages of Pitigliano and Sovana are some of the best day-trips from Rome and I visit them every year.

 Beach “LA Feniglia” in the Argentario Peninsula, Tuscany.

-Discover the Argentario Peninsula: best way to visit Tuscany from Rome in the summer
+Discover the Argentario Peninsula: the best way to visit Tuscany from Rome in the summer

 How to get to the Argentario Peninsula